Automattic/wp-calypso/client/my-sites/site-settings/redirect-non-jetpack/README.md

 ### `WrappedComponent`

 Component, which we want to render using this HoC.
-When not apt for rendering due to lack of access rights (non-Jetpack or Atomic), the redirection will be handled using default or provided route (see below), e.g. the `ManageConnection` component in Site Settings.
+When not apt for rendering due to lack of access rights (non-Jetpack or Atomic), the redirection will be handled using default or provided route (see below).
+For an example of a component using this HoC see `ManageConnection` or `Disconnect Site` components in Site Settings.

 ### `redirectRoute` ( *optional* )

 Destination site route passed to the HoC.
 The default redirect fallback is `/settings/general/`.

+`redirectRoute` can be custom created with a `siteSlug` of choice.
+If absent, it uses current `siteSlug` (if loaded).

 ### How to use:
 The following code redirects to the `Plans` site for non-Jetpack and Atomic